+When Jesus called him, "Follow me," he decided to raise Levi as one of his top disciples.
 Look at verse 27.
 "After this, Jesus went out and saw a tax collector by the name of Levi sitting at his tax booth.
-Follow me,' Jesus said to him...."
-When Jesus called him, "Follow me," he decided to raise Levi as one of his top disciples.
+'Follow me,' Jesus said to him...."
 As we know well, "disciple" means "student" of Jesus.
-A student of Jesus must learn of Jesus.
-But it is not easy to learn of Jesus.
-One young man received Jesus' abundant grace through sacrificial servants of God until he could finish college and marry a beautiful woman of God.
-So he should have learned the giving spirit of Jesus.
-But he did not.
-He remained selfish.
-He knows the giving spirit of Jesus.
-But he does not practice what he knows.
-Levi the tax collector was different.
-At that moment, Levi felt euphoric.
-He felt that dirty demons hurriedly ran away, 10 by 10, and 100 by 100, until not one was left.
+It is not easy for anyone to learn of Jesus.
+One woman is heavily addicted to watching new movies.
+So she developed skills to coax all the teenage girls and boys whom she knows to take her to the theater.
+Her shepherd counseled her by saying, "Jesus gave his life as a ransom for many so that he might give something to others" (Mk 10:45).
+But she was not happy.
+She did not hear her shepherd's counseling because she had no learning mind.
+But Levi the tax collector was different.
+At that moment, he felt euphoric.
+Levi felt that dirty demons hurriedly ran away, 10 by 10, and 100 by 100, until not one was left.
 What is more, heavenly sunshine shone around him.
 Simultaneously, Levi could see God in Jesus.
 This is the reason he left everything and followed Jesus.
 Since then, Levi felt it was very sweet to learn of Jesus' life and work.
 Look at verse 28. "...and Levi got up, left everything and followed him."
 When we make a commitment in God, we can have a love relationship with God.
 Jesus said, "I am the vine, you are the branches" (Jn 15:5).
 Levi learned of Jesus' life and work with undying determination until he could describe the heart of Jesus.
 Levi is the best man of literature in history because he described the heart of Jesus in the Sermon on the Mount.

 Third, Levi prepared a big dinner (28-30).

-Let's read verse 28. "...and Levi got up, left everything and followed him."
-This tells us that Levi made an immediate decision to follow Jesus, leaving everything behind.
+Verse 28 tells us that Levi made an immediate decision to follow Jesus, leaving everything behind.
 His influence was great.
-There is an episode about St. Augustine.
+There is an episode about St.

+Augustine.
 He was an intellectual hedonist.
-But he heard God's word: "...clothe yourselves with the Lord Jesus Christ, and do not think about how to gratify the desires of the sinful nature" (Ro 13:13,14).
+But he heard St. Ambrose's message: "...clothe yourselves with the Lord Jesus Christ, and do not think about how to gratify the desires of the sinful nature" (Ro 13:13,14).
 Later, when he saw one of his prostitute friends, he turned around and ran away so as not to meet her again, even on the street.
-He may have learned from Levi, who turned from being a tax collector to a disciple of Jesus.
+Likewise, Levi turned his life from being a tax collector to being a disciple of Jesus.
 In this way, his sin of selfishness was healed and he became Saint Matthew.
 In this part, we learn that if we are going to be good Christians, we must have a clear decision to follow Jesus.